trilogy-group/memorization-app/README.md

 - Get [.env file from s3](https://s3.console.aws.amazon.com/s3/upload/tu2k22-memoryapp)
 - Change `DATABASE_URL` in .env to `DATABASE_URL=mysql://yourmysqldbadminname:password@127.0.0.1:3306/memoryapp`
 `memoryapp` is the database name.

+- In GCP, go to "API & Services" -> OAuth 2.0, add Authorized Javascript origins and Authorized redirect URIs in accordance to your production domain address

 #### 5. Running the app